TaklaXBR/zai-shell/README.md

 ## 🐛 Known Limitations

+- Offline mode requires ~5GB download for first use
+- Offline mode is slower on CPU (GPU recommended)
-- Non-English characters: 90% success with auto-retry
+- Non-English characters: 95% success with 5-retry system
-- Thinking mode can be verbose (toggle off when not needed)
+- Thinking mode can be verbose in Normal mode (use Lightning for speed)
-- Force mode bypasses safety checks
+- Force mode bypasses all safety checks
-- Gemini free tier has rate limits (use eco mode)
+- Gemini free tier has rate limits (use eco mode or offline mode)
+- ChromaDB memory requires separate installation

 ---